Click on the questions below to see their corresponding answers.

 ALDER 2.0 will work similarly to ALDER 1.0.
 When you time out after a specified period of inactivity it will bring you back to the log in page.
 A formal decision has not yet been made by the State of Alaska regarding the actual time-out period.

-Vendors will have the capability to submit electronic invoices via the Vendor Self Service (VSS) Portal.
-Vendors without access to a computer can mail them in as they do now.
+Vendors awarded a contract, delivery order or purchase order will have the capability to submit electronic invoices in VSS.
+Vendors without an award document or access to a computer can mail them in as they do now.

 Vendors will have the ability to apply for preferences by checking those for which they qualify.
 During the evaluation process, the procurement officer will verify the selected preferences.